-The head of each agency must document and certify his or her recommendation for any special rate adjustment not equal to the January 2022 GS base pay adjustment, and submit such certification to OPM on OPM Form 1397.
+The head of each agency must document and certify their recommendation for any special rate adjustment not equal to the January 2023 GS base pay adjustment, and submit such certification to OPM on OPM Form 1397.
 Likewise, the head of an agency recommending the termination of a special rate schedule must document and certify the recommendation on OPM Form 1397.
 A headquarters official designated to act on behalf of the head of the agency may sign the certification.